perfectprice/perfectprice-docs/data-formats/car_rental.md

 | default_price_currency | Currency for default price | string | No | USD |
 | vehicles | Array of vehcile IDs associated with this rate code at the current time | string | No | EXAMPLE |

 #### 4.4 Locations

+Locations can be manually configured with the proper inputs during setup and configuration, or imported programmatically.
+The id's must be used in other data sets (eg Bookings) that match.

 | Field name |  Description | Type | Required | Example |
 |-------------:|:-------------|:-------------|:-------------|:-------------|